 Signing up for an account starts with clicking on our exclusive link to the sports betting app of your choice.
 That’ll take you to a website where you can sign up for an account or download and install the app.
 You can also sign up via the app.

 Either way, you may be prompted to enter a promo code or bonus code.
-These are also listed here on PlayCanada and entering the right promo code or bonus code when signing up will ensure you get the best bonus available.
+These are also listed here on PlayCanada so be sure to enter the right promo code or bonus code when signing up.

 Depositing so you have money in your account to bet with is even easier.
 You simply choose from the variety of available deposit methods and follow the prompts.
 Available deposit methods will include everything from Interac and online bank transfers to payment processors and credit and debit cards from approving issuing banks.